 The company has been financially stable, with a healthy income, and expenditure as per budget other than capital items funded from the profits made from fundraising activities.
-Income from lettings and hires remained around the greatly improved level of 2014-15 compared to previous years, while hire rates were once again able to be kept static.
+Income from lettings and hires has for a third year remained around the same greatly improved level while hire rates were once again able to be kept static.
 Performances and films, which are budgeted on a break-even basis, showed a substantial profit over the year.
 As noted above, the Steam Rally was an organisational and financial success, making a healthy profit.
-The charity as a whole showed a surplus of income over expenditure of £14.299, maintaining reserves at a healthy level.
+The charity as a whole showed a surplus of income over expenditure of £2.671, maintaining reserves at a healthy level.